yvonne-ryan/stats220/README.md

 https://yvonne-ryan.github.io/stats220/

 Your README.md file should also contain some information about the purpose of the repo, so that other people who view your repo on GitHub know why you made it.
-Upload your meme image file (e.g. my_meme.png) from your computer into your stats220 repo.

 Either one or both of your README.md and index.md files needs text that demonstrates at least the following Markdown syntax:
 * use of two different levels of headers